horizontalsystems/blockchain-crypto-guides/guides/defi/en/1-defi-explained.md

 - Open To All

-    Anyone worldwide with an internet connection and some cryptocurrency can use a service regardless of location, age, experience, status etc.
+    Anyone worldwide with an internet connection and some cryptocurrency can use a service regardless of location, age, experience, social status etc.

 - Censorship Resistant